-The approach described on this page can be used for sharing of data that is less than tens of gigabytes in size.
+The approach described on this page can be used to share data that is less than tens of gigabytes in size.
 If this constraint is a problem then see other options for sharing data with external collaborators.

 $ mkdir /tigress/<YourNetID>/public_html